Golpette/PuzzleFunTime/README.md

 Wordsearch: to highlight word, click on the initial letter, followed by the final letter of the word.
 You can cheat using the "Show solution" button Difficulty levels restrict word directionality (only vertical and horizontal for easy to the inclusiong of "word snakes" for expert - though you can't actually highlight these yet).
+Hover over the word list to re-order them as you like.

 Sudoku: to do.